 In 2010 the inaugural JOMBA!
-Khuluma Writing Residency was hosted under the mentorship of veteran South African dance writer and journalist, Adrienne Sichel.
-In 2015, Clare Craighead joined Sichel as co-host, and has subsequently taken on the duties of hosting and administering the platform on behalf of JOMBA!
+Khuluma Writing Residency was hosted under the mentorship of veteran South African dance writer and journalist Adrienne Sichel.
+In 2015, Clare Craighead joined Sichel as co-host, and has subsequently taken on the duties of hosting, administering and delivering the platform on behalf of JOMBA!

 The aim of the residency is to provide graduate students studying dance the opportunity to grow their skills as dance writers, while also experiencing the rigours of working as a festival journalist.
 Initially these students were drawn from UKZN’s Drama and Performance Studies Programme, however in 2020 in lieu of our first fully digital festival we welcomed students from WITS University as well as the University of East London in the UK.
 2021 sees a further three student cohorts joining.
 Locally, we welcome students from The University of the Western Cape and Durban University of Technology and internationally we are joined by students from The United Arab Emirates through a collaboration with UAE based organisation The Co|laboratory.
 Additionally, in 2020 we partnered with See Chicago Dance, and welcomed the first cohort of See Chicago Dance writing fellows as participants in our Khuluma Writing Residency, 2021 continues this partnership.

 The Khuluma runs as a series of seminars and critical discussions, that engage our young writers in the mechanics and ethics of reviewing; and our growing international cohort also enables rich cross-cultural engagement.